jasiek/diagnostyka-wyniki-crawler/README.md

+# I VIBED THIS FOR TWO DOLLARS FIFTY

 # Diagnostyka Wyniki Crawler

 A Python-based web crawler for downloading blood test results from [wyniki.diag.pl](https://wyniki.diag.pl) as XML and PDF files.